MythOfSagar/ice_melon_project/README.md

 <br>

 # Features
-- Signup / Signin
+- Signup & Signin.
-- Blogs are filtered by their category
+- Blogs are filtered by their category.
-- Authenticated user can write a Blog
+- Authenticated user can write a Blog.
-- Authenticated user can edit and delete own's Blog.
+- Authenticated user can edit and delete their own Blog.

 # Screenshots
 <blockquote>Home Page</blockquote>